ISHA FREQUENTLY ASKED QUESTIONS

 HOW CAN I PARTICIPATE WITH ISHA EVEN IF I'M NOT SHOWING?

 ISHA welcomes participation from family members and others who are not actively exhibiting horses at ISHA shows.
-You can volunteer (earn TYB) to work at the shows as a ringmaster, gatekeepers handing out ribbons and awards, setting up and taking down show equipment.
+You can volunteer (earn TYB) to work at the shows as a ringmaster, gatekeepers handing out ribbons and awards, and setting up and taking down show equipment.

 You can share your expertise and experience by volunteering to be a "Mentor".
 The Mentoring Program consists of individuals who can assist new exhibitors or those who are switching disciplines or changing breeds with useful advice.
 You can help these individuals be confident and comfortable in new experiences.